 This system is less prone to the vagaries of direct sensors, but more attention must be paid to it.
 For instance, imagine that a driver fills up his tires with air at a gas station and checks the pressure before heading out on a long trip.
 An indirect system needs to be reset every time the tires are inflated, or it will see the newly inflated tires as a possible hazard.
 In this case, if it isn't reset, the system will see bigger tires and may warn the driver of over inflation.

-For lots more information on safety and regulatory systems, see the links on the next page.
+For lots more information on safety and regulatory systems, see the links below.